klequis/obsidian-notes/haskell/haskell-glossary/applicative.md

 `(<*>) :: f (a -> b) -> f a -> f b`

-"app takes a function inside a functor and a value inside a function and returns a transformed value inside of the same type of functor."
+"app takes a function inside a functor and a value inside a functor and returns a transformed value inside of the same type of functor."

 ## Method: `pure`